CPC Practice Test (2026)

 Explanation:

-- 44955: Incorrect; this code is for an appendectomy when performed for a reason other than appendicitis.
+• 44955: Incorrect; this code applies to an incidental appendectomy performed for reasons other than appendicitis, such as during another intra-abdominal surgery.

-- 44960: Incorrect; this code is for an appendectomy for a ruptured appendix with abscess or generalized peritonitis.
+• 44960: Incorrect; this code is used for an appendectomy performed for a ruptured appendix with abscess or generalized peritonitis.

 Question 13 of 20 (Evaluation and Management)